Skip to content

 That means there is no HTTP-specific ban on our sub-delims, either.

-Queries often follow more structure, by convention and some standards.
-The idea of passing key–value pairs in URIs is elegant, but the history and resulting standards are a mess.
-In particular, WHATWG defines application/x-www-form-urlencoded, stating:
+Queries often follow more structure by convention and some standards.
+Passing key–value pairs in URIs is elegant, but the standards are a mess.
+In their document for x-www-form-urlencoded, WHATWG writes:

 The application/x-www-form-urlencoded format is in many ways an aberrant monstrosity, the result of many years of implementation accidents and compromises leading to a set of requirements necessary for interoperability, but in no way representing good design practices.

-WHATWG does not seem to be in the habit of writing short, precise docs for their specs.
+WHATWG is not in the habit of writing short, precise docs for their specs.
 To describe a “URL string”, at no point are we shown a formal grammar.
 Instead, we get 20 pages of “basic URL parser” and “URL serializing” algorithms.

 Key–value pairs